interuss/dss/monitoring/uss_qualifier/scenarios/faa/uft/message_signing_start.md

 This test scenario instructs a mock USS to begin capturing message signing data.

+## Resources

+### mock_uss

+The means to communicate with the mock USS that will collect message signing data.

 ## Start message signing test case

 ### Check mock USS readiness test step